Rice Bran Oil Vs Sunflower Oil | Right Shift Rice Bran Oil Vs Sunflower Oil | Right Shift

 If you are looking for an oil for cooking at high heat for frying then you should go for one with a high smoke point and balanced oxidative stability.
 That said, reach for diverse cooking oils based on your culinary applications and use them in moderation to achieve the best possible results for your health.

 Each rice bran oil and olive oil has its own set of benefits and fat profile.
-For instance, rice bran oil has about 23.7g saturated fat, compared to 14g of extra virgin olive oil.
-While, monounsaturated & polyunsaturated fat content in Rice bran oil is 44g and 32g while in olive oil it is 73g and 10g.
-Hence, rice bran can be ideally used for high cooking temperatures such as frying and you can add a dash of olive to your salads.
+For instance, rice bran oil has about 23.7g of saturated fat, compared to 14g of extra virgin olive oil.
+While monounsaturated & polyunsaturated fat content in Rice bran oil is 44g and 32g, while in olive oil, it is 73g and 10g.
+Hence, rice bran can be ideally used for high cooking temperatures, such as frying, and you can add a dash of olive to your salads.